kiviktnm/decman/docs/README.md

 ### Errors

 When your source needs to raise an error, decman provides `SourceError`s.
+Running commands with `prg` and `sh` may raise `decman.core.error.CommandFailedError`s if `check` is set to `True`.
 These are the errors that should be raised when decman runs your `source.py` file.

 ```py
 import decman